Medical-AI-Lab/Nervus/README.md

 - csvpath: csv filepath name contains test data.
 - weight_dir: path to a directory which contains weights

+## For many trials
+If you need many trials, use `work_all.sh`.
+In this case, `parameter.csv` must be prepared.
+Examples are shown in this repository.

 # Tutorial
 Tutorial for Nervus library is available on Google Colaboratory.